Danny’s DNA Discoveries – Lyophyllaceae of the PNW

 Species mentioned: Leucocybe candicans, Clitocybe tenuissima, Leucocybe connata, Clitocybe dilatata, Leucocybe salmonilamella

-Leucocybe candicans EU ('Clitocybe' tenuissima) - a small chalky white forest 'Clitocybe' with a bloom that can be rubbed off exposing a more translucent, greasy cap.
+Leucocybe candicans EU (='Clitocybe' tenuissima EU) - a small chalky white forest 'Clitocybe' with a bloom that can be rubbed off exposing a more translucent, greasy cap.
 It is easily confused with a similar but poisonous grass species, Clitocybe rivulosa (dealbata) as well as the slightly larger forest species Clitocybe phyllophila.
-We have eastern North American, Colorado and European sequences, but we need local sequences to prove that it's here, as reported.
+We have a local WA sequence as well as eastern North American, Colorado and European sequences that all match.

 'Clitocybe' salmonilamella CA - this is not even pure white like the others and therefore even harder to identify as a Leucocybe.
 It has a pinkish tan cap with a white rim (like many Clitocybes do) but the pink tinge to the gills helps identify it.
 This still needs to be renamed to Leucocybe salmonilamella.
 DNA has been found in OR and WA matching the CA type sequence almost exactly.

-Leucocybe candicans from MO © Stephen Russell, Leucocybe connata (stocky form) © NAMA and the Field Museum of Natural History and (slender, wavy capped 'Clitocybe dilatata' form) © Yi-Min Wang, 'Clitocybe' salmonilamella © Daniel Winkler
+Leucocybe candicans © Jacob Kalichman, L. connata (stocky form) © NAMA and the Field Museum of Natural History & (slender, wavy capped 'Clitocybe dilatata' form) © Yi-Min Wang, 'Clitocybe' salmonilamella © Daniel Winkler